-- Approves a full withdrawal of \$900 million General Fund from the Safety Net Reserve Fund. - Adopts trailer bill language to codify the Master Plan for Developmental Services, which is being facilitated under the California Health and Human Services Agency.
-This is also included under the Department of Developmental Services issues above. - Approves the Governor's May Revision proposal to take savings of \$75 million General Fund total, adding \$1 million for state operations to the \$74 million referenced in the Governor's January delay proposal, to eliminate the Health and Human Services Innovator.

-- Approves the Governor's January Budget Change Proposal: Child Welfare Services -California Automated Response and Engagement System.
-Please see description above under Department of Social Services, Foster Care for more detail. - Approves the Governor's May Revise Budget Change Proposal: Central Registry Replacement and California Emergency Medical Services Information System (CEMSIS) Re-procurement Reappropriation. - Regarding the Governor's May Revise Budget Change Proposal: Department Reorganization, conforms to actions take in the General Government section of this document. - Approves the Governor's May Revise Budget Change Proposal: ePOLST Registry Project Reappropriation. - Rejects the Governor's May Revise Budget Change Proposal: Office of Employment First and associated Trailer Bill Language. - Regarding the Governor's May Revise Budget Change Proposal: OPR Reorganization: California Initiative to Precision Medicine, conforms to actions take in the General Government section of this document. - Requests final report on CalSAWS, with an extension for the due date from July 1, 2024 (as included in the SRL from 2023) to January 1, 2025, and request that it include thorough responses to the questions and issues raised by the CalSAWS Advocates Group in March 2024.
+- Adopts legislative trailer bill as placeholder to codify the Master Plan for Developmental Services, which is being facilitated under the California Health and Human Services Agency.
+This is also included under the Department of Developmental Services issues above. - Approves the Governor's May Revision proposal to take savings of \$75 million General Fund total, adding \$1 million for state operations to the \$74 million referenced in the Governor's January delay proposal, to eliminate the Health and Human Services Innovator. - Approves the Governor's January Budget Change Proposal: Child Welfare Services -California Automated Response and Engagement System.
+Please see description above under Department of Social Services, Foster Care for more detail. - Approves the Governor's May Revise Budget Change Proposal: Central Registry Replacement and California Emergency Medical Services Information System (CEMSIS) Reprocurement Reappropriation. - Rejects the Governor's May Revise Budget Change Proposal: Department Reorganization, conforming to actions take in Subcommittee No. 5. - Approves the Governor's May Revise Budget Change Proposal: ePOLST Registry Project Reappropriation. - Rejects the Governor's May Revise Budget Change Proposal: Office of Employment First and associated Trailer Bill Language proposal. - Rejects the Governor's May Revise Budget Change Proposal: OPR Reorganization: California Initiative to Precision Medicine, conforming to actions take in Subcommittee No. 5. - Requests final report on CalSAWS, with an extension for the due date from July 1, 2024 (as included in the SRL from 2023) to January 1, 2025, and request that it include thorough responses to the questions and issues raised by the CalSAWS Advocates Group in March 2024.
 This is also included under the Department of Social Services issues above.